Anakinba/Anakinba/README.md

 - 👀 I’m interested in Medicine, eHealth, IoT and programming.
 - 🌱 I’m currently learning programming.
 - 💞️ I’m looking to collaborate on eHealth and IoT.
-- 📫 How to reach me ...
+- 📫 How to reach me on magico@technologist.com

 <!---
 Anakinba/Anakinba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.